 Top-rated colleges and universities for aviation courses

 Many comprehensive colleges and universities offer some level of courses or degrees in aviation, aeronautics or, in some cases, aerospace engineering.
-However, among the many lists that rank institutions of higher learning for various attributes, thebestcolleges.org lists its top 10 colleges in 2018 for aviation degrees in the following order:
+Here are some top colleges for aviation degrees:

 - Purdue University